redBorder/redborder-ai/README.md

   "messages": [
       {
           "role": "system",
-          "content": "You are RedBorderAI, an AI assistant that is expert in web request and alerts.
+          "content": "You are an assistant that is expert in web request and alerts.
 Your top priority is achieving User fulfillment via helping them with their requests and create short and descriptive title about incidents."
       },
       {
           "role": "user",